Pocketbook Plant

-Pocketbook Plant gets its name from the puffy, brightly colored flowers that look like pouches or slippers.
+Pocketbook Plant gets its name from its puffy, brightly colored flowers that look like pouches or slippers.
 Other common names for this unusual-looking plant are Slipper Flower and Slipperwort.

 Get to Know Calceolaria

-Clusters of these glorious, pouch-shaped blooms grow on tall stems above soft, green leaves.
-The heart-shaped leaves are deeply veined with scalloped edges, and reach 6 in (15 cm) across.
+Clusters of captivating, pouch-shaped blooms grow on tall stems above soft, green leaves.
+Each flower is about 2-inches wide (5 cm), but dozens may bloom on each flower stem.
+The heart-shaped leaves are deeply veined with scalloped edges, and reach 6 in (15 cm) long.

 pocketbook plant, calceolaria